-What is Pseudoangiomatous Stromal Hyperplasia (PASH)?
+What is pseudoangiomatous stromal hyperplasia (PASH)?

 Pseudoangiomatous Stromal Hyperplasia (PASH) is a benign (non-cancerous) breast condition characterized by the proliferation of stromal cells within the breast tissue, forming slit-like spaces that resemble blood vessels (pseudoangiomatous spaces).
 PASH lesions are typically well-circumscribed and may present as discrete masses or areas of thickening within the breast.

-What are the symptoms of PASH?
+What are symptoms of PASH?

 PASH may present with various symptoms, including: